sbsakib8/sbsakib8/README.md

 <!-- left side section -->

 - 🔭 I’m currently working on Development
+- 📫 I'm Full Stack Developer
-- 🌱 I’m currently learning JavaScript
+- 🌱 I’m currently learning Python
 - 🤔 I’m looking for help with you
 - 💬 Ask me about Web Development
 - 📫 How to reach me: Gmail, Instagram